MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 ## Dialog infrastructure

 Along with various types of dialogs, the following classes are involved in the design and control of conversations.
+While you don't usually need to interact with these classes directly, being aware of them and their purpose is useful when designing dialogs for a bot.

 | Class | Description
 | :--   | :--